NATO Codification System: NCS Basics

 Unambiguous item identification in accordance with the STANAG 3151 standard.

-This identification takes place utilizing a NATO Stock Number (NSN), which is composed of a 4-digit NATO Supply Classification Code, a 2-digit code for the National Codification Bureau (NCB) representing the country that codifies the item, and of a 7-digit non-significant number that is assigned by this NCB.
+This identification takes place utilizing a NATO Stock Number (NSN), which is composed of a 4-digit NATO Supply Classification Code, a 2-digit code for the National Codification Bureau (NCB) representing the country that codifies the item, and a 7-digit non-significant number that is assigned by this NCB.

 Uniform System of Supply Classification in accordance with STANAG 3150.
 All material is classified into material groups and classes concerning its usage in logistics.

 Uniform System of Item Names in accordance with the H6 manual (Item Name Directory).
 Approximately 40,000 approved item names are used, covering all types of material.